5 Wild Turkey Species Native to North America [photos]

 The Rio Grande's population is estimated to be between 1 and 1.3 million birds.

 The Merriam Wild Turkey, (Meleagris gallopavo merriami), is found primarily in the ponderosa pine, western mountain regions of Wyoming, Montana, and South Dakota.
 And also the high mesa country of New Mexico.
 Their population is estimated at 325,00 to 350,000.

-Merriams eat a wide variety of foods, including: chokecherries, bear berries, ponderosa pine seeds, and grain like corn, oats and wheat.
+Merriams eat a wide variety of foods, including: chokecherries, bearberries, Ponderosa pine seeds, and grains like corn, oats and wheat.
 They also eat insects such as grasshoppers, spiders and beetles.
-A Merriam’s diet can also include other plants that are indigenous to certain areas of the country.
+A Merriam’s diet may also include other plants that are indigenous to the areas of their habitat.